Long-term capital growth doesn’t have to be risky, time-consuming or out of your reach

 What is the Global Masters Fund?

 The Global Masters Fund is an investment company created to assist investors desiring to participate in quality global assets in order to realise long-term capital growth.
-Its primary holding comprising 62% of the portfolio is in Berkshire Hathaway, Inc., traded on the New York Stock Exchange, a portfolio of growth equities traded on the London Stock Exchange (21%), Flagship Investments quoted on the Australian Stock Exchange (10%), and an exposure to emerging markets via the BIP BCI Worldwide Flexible Fund (5%).
+Its primary holding comprising 62% of the portfolio is in Berkshire Hathaway, Inc., traded on the New York Stock Exchange, a portfolio of growth equities traded on the London Stock Exchange (21%) and Flagship Investments quoted on the Australian Stock Exchange (10%).

 The investment objectives of the Global Masters Fund are twofold.
 The first objective is to increase shareholder wealth over the medium to long term via capital growth without gearing.
 The second objective is to both preserve and enhance net tangible assets (NTA) per share, after factoring for inflation.